ramrom/rams_dot_files/cheatsheets/rust_cheatsheet.md

 ## TYPE SYSTEM
 - `enum` in rust is really a tagged union or algebraic sum type, other languages it's a thin layer on a list of integers
+- `Option<T>` - generic enum which can be `Some<T>` or `None`
+    - `unwrap_or(x)` -> retrieve value `T` if `Some<T>`, if `None` return `x`
+- `Sized` - trait, known size at compile time, doesnt change size
+- `Copy` - trait, value is always copied, (kind of opposite of `Drop` types)
+    - e.g. `i32`, `bool`, references themselves like `&T` and `&mut T`
+- `Drop` trait, types that drop/free when they go out of scope, so need ownership tracking
+- Monomorphization: generics are expanded and defined for each type used at compile time, so no perf hit for using generics
+- trait objects are fat pointers with both the object pointer and the vtable of methods
+    - compiles to single function that does a dispatch at runtime based on the object concrete type
+- rust does not really support downcasting (can't `match` on a trait object's implementor types)
+    - traits objects can't be downcast back to the original type with casting or coersion
+    - the `Any` trait can do this, it's type-safe downcasting on trait objects
+    - one idomatic way is to use `enums` variants in place of the trait implementors
+- generic with trait bound and trait objects are very similar
+    ```rust
+    trait Trait {}
+    fn foo<T: Trait>(arg: T) { }

+    // trait object: impl Trait in argument position
+    fn foo(arg: impl Trait) { }
+    ```
+    - generic with trait bound will have a concrete type at compiletime due to monomorphization
+    - trait objects contain concrete type only known at run time
+    - big use case for trait objects is a array/vector/collection of heterogenous concrete types, can't do that with a generic trait
+- no exception handling, `Result<T, E>` is commonly used to return errors as values
+    - `unwrap` - panic if `Err`, `expect('failure!')` - panic if `Err` with message
+    - `unwrap_or_else(|err| ...)` - error handler func if `Err`
+    - propogate errors to caller with `?` operator
+- DST - dynamically sized types - https://doc.rust-lang.org/nomicon/exotic-sizes.html
+    - types can only exist behind a fat/wide pointer
+    - trait objects `dyn MyTrait` -> pointer has pointer to data and vtable
+    - slices(`[T]`), `str`
+    - structs can store a DST in a field `struct foo { a: [i32], b: u32 }`, making the struct DST itself

 ## CONCURRENCY
 - rust only implements native threads